List of Unicode characters

-As of Unicode version 15.0, there are 149,186 characters with code points, covering 161 modern and historical scripts, as well as multiple symbol sets.
-This article includes the 1062 characters in the Multilingual European Character Set 2 (MES-2) subset, and some additional related characters.
+As of Unicode version 17.0, there are 297,334 assigned characters with code points, covering 172 modern and historical scripts, as well as multiple symbol sets.
+As it is not technically possible to list all of these characters in a single Wikipedia page, this list is limited to a subset of the most important characters for English-language readers, with links to other pages which list the supplementary characters.
+This article includes the 1,062 characters in the Multilingual European Character Set 2 (MES-2) subset, and some additional related characters.

 Character reference overview

 HTML and XML provide ways to reference Unicode characters when the characters themselves either cannot or should not be used.
 A numeric character reference refers to a character by its Universal Character Set/Unicode code point, and a character entity reference refers to a character by a predefined name.